dustinjoe/Deepfakes-Audio-Materials/README.md

 ## Defense

 ### Stay Alert In-Person
 Even though the development of deepfake audio is fast, the realistic loss is usually not caused by the sole fake audio alone.
+In current research of fake audio detection, one natural metric is Mean Opinion Score([MOS](https://en.wikipedia.org/wiki/Mean_opinion_score)) by people themselves.
 Generally speaking, currently generated audio clips seeking voice clone are still distinguishable from the following aspects:
 * Inconsistent sentences
 * Plain or sudden varying tone in speech
 * Phrasing – consider the habit of the speaker